darcamo/cmake-integration/README.md

 By default, cmake-integration assumes the build folder to be "build".
 If your build folder is different, change the value of the `cmake-integration-build-dir` variable accordingly.

 You might also use CMake configure presets instead.
 If you project is using CMake presets call the `cmake-integration-cmake-configure-with-preset` function.
 It will read the presets file to gather the names of all configure presets and ask you which one to use (with completions).
 It will then use the value of the "binaryDir" field of the chosen preset is the build folder (and ignore the value of the `cmake-integration-build-dir` variable).
 If the configure preset does not have a "binaryDir" field, but inherits from another preset, if will use the "binaryDir" field of the parent preset.
+Note that if the configure preset has a "displayName" it will be shown during completion as annotation.

 ## Current Limitation when using presets